twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * All versions allows you to save all unaltered opened fonts from the menu (**File: Save All**) but not in the Standard toolbar.
 In double-byte versions of Windows, the system may display a critical error saying "List index out of bounds (0)".
 Single-byte versions of Windows does nothing.
 * If you exit the program, it may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
-* Any glyph stored in the clipboard will have either "Glyph Contours" or "Glyph Data".
+* Any glyph stored in the clipboard in version 1.0 until 6.0 will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
+* Any glyph stored in the clipboard in version 7.0 will have **Font Data**.
-* The menu item **Edit: Delete** is not dimmed on startup or when closing other dialogs.
+* The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
-* Complete Composites (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
+* **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
-* Version 5.0 until 6.0 makes **Complete Composites** dimmed in empty glyphs.
+* **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
-* Version 1.0 until 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
-* The postscript name generation and additions to preview toolbar in versions 5.0 through 6.5 only supports glyphs with a Windows Unicode BMP mapping.
-* The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
+* The program displays a critical error when using **Complete Composites** in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
-Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/) has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
+Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
-* If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running on Windows XP Professional K SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
+* Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
+* Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above uses a different icon set.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * Version 1.0 until 5.6 use ISO Latin-1 as the output encoding.
 East Asian users (e.g. Korean) will appreciate in `previewtext.dat` substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.